BIGJRA/BIGJRA.github.io/_raw/reborn/main_ep_15.md

 You can get a hidden *Pearl* and *Red Shard* in the next room, as well as *TM01 Work Up* and a *Razor Fang*.
 Backtrack all the way back to B1F.

 This time, cross the ice to the top left.
-Grab the hidden *Poke Ball* then dive down.
+Grab the hidden *Poké Ball* then dive down.
 Hidden in here are a *Green Shard*, *Genius Wing*, and *Red Shard*.
 We can also get a *Deep Sea Tooth*.
 Enter the alcove door at the bottom.

 !enc(402, nil, nil, "Celestinine & Ametrine Mountains Underwater (B2F Only)")